Menu

 Is R hard to learn?

 R has a few quirks that throw newcomers — 1-based indexing, vectorized operations, factors — but the core is straightforward, especially for anyone who's worked with spreadsheets before.
-Coddy's course introduces R in small steps with hands-on exercises, so the quirks feel like features rather than traps.
+The course introduces R in small steps with hands-on exercises, so the quirks feel like features rather than traps.

 What is R programming used for?

 R is the lingua franca of statistics, data analysis, and academic research.
-It's heavily used in bioinformatics, econometrics, social sciences, finance, and any field where you need to load data, run statistical models, and produce charts.
+Heavily used in bioinformatics, econometrics, social sciences, finance, and any field where you need to load data, run statistical models, and produce charts.
 The package ecosystem around R (especially the tidyverse and ggplot2) is one of its biggest strengths.

 How long does it take to learn R?